AdaCore/spark2014/docs/lrm/source/subprograms.rst

 mode of **in** would make more sense.
 However, the current instance of a task unit is, strictly speaking, a variable; for example, it may be passed as an actual **out** or **in out** mode parameter in a call.]
+The Depends and Refined_Depends aspect of a task unit T need not mention this implicit parameter; an implicit specification of "T => T" is assumed, although this may be confirmed explicitly.

 Similarly, for purposes of the rules concerning the Global, Refined_Global, Depends, and Refined_Depends aspects as they apply to protected operations,